MarvinMartin24/Asynchronous-Server-Project/README.md

 ## Requirements
 Only [Docker](https://docs.docker.com/v17.09/engine/installation/)!
 That is the magic of docker, you do not need anything else !
 Follow the next instructions and everything will work perfectly well !
+Just me sure you do not have any existing containers called app, mongo, mongo-express.
+If it is the case, use `docker stop` and `docker rm

 ## Get Started